 But the Circle Tour also is for wanderers, for people who want to run beach pebbles through their fingers and swim in secluded coves and stop at kitschy roadside gift shops.

 There's no wrong way to drive it, except too fast.

 The first time, I drove the Circle Tour clockwise in late June, celebrating Canada Day in Sault Ste.
-Marie and the Fourth of July on Madeline Island.
+Marie in Ontario and the Fourth of July on Madeline Island in Wisconsin.

 The next time, my husband and I drove it counterclockwise in late July, starting in Duluth and making our first stop Bayfield, so we could see Big Top Chautauqua's musical revue "Keeper of the Light."

 The nearby Apostle Islands have the nation's greatest concentration of National Park Service lighthouses, and no one is more revered than a lighthouse keeper.